MohammadD3veloper/MohammadD3veloper/README.md

 I'm Python programmer🐍 and I so ❤️ this language it's so helpful & useful for me, IDK about you darling🤷.
 I'm Django(Python framework)👀 developer, It's so easy with Django to create many types of website's, you should take everything easy 😈(maybe PHP hates me or upside down)
 I have 18 years old and Im going to the university in Tehran :).
-I've worked python for 4 years and django for 2 years.
+I've worked python about 3 years and django about a year.
 I'm a Linux user about 4 years too.😎

 Perhaps now you know me just with above descriptions.